 Some features of narcissistic personality disorder are like those of other personality disorders.
 Also, it's possible to be diagnosed with more than one personality disorder at the same time.
 This can make diagnosis more challenging.

-Diagnosis of narcissistic personality disorder typically is based on:
+Diagnosis of narcissistic personality disorder usually is based on:

-- Criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association
+- Guidelines in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

-Therapy can be short term to help you manage during times of stress or crisis, or can be provided on an ongoing basis to help you achieve and maintain your goals.
-Often, including family members or significant others in therapy can be helpful.
+Therapy can be short term to help you manage during times of stress or crisis.
+Therapy also can be provided on an ongoing basis to help you achieve and maintain your goals.
+Often, including family members or others in therapy can be helpful.

 Lifestyle and home remedies

 You may feel defensive about treatment or think it's unnecessary.
 The nature of narcissistic personality disorder also can leave you feeling that therapy is not worth your time and attention, and you may be tempted to quit.
 But it's important to:

 - Keep an open mind.
 Focus on the rewards of treatment.

 - Follow your treatment plan.
 Attend scheduled therapy sessions and take any medicines as directed.
 Remember, it can be hard work and you may have occasional setbacks.